Denver Parks & Recreation and BikeDenver are always on the lookout for volunteers who want to help patrol our parks and trails.

-The Volunteer Courtesy Patrol was launched by BikeDenver in 2011 as a way to help keep our multi-use trails safe, fun, and friendly for all users.
-We are recruiting a 3rd group of volunteers this year who will join veteran volunteers from 2011, 2012, & 2013.
-Over 45 people over the age of 18 are needed this summer to assist Denver Park Rangers in their duty to steward some of Denver’s most popular outdoor spaces.
+The Volunteer Courtesy Patrol was launched by Denver Parks and Recreation’s Ranger Program in partnership with BikeDenver in 2011 as a way to help keep our multi-use trails safe, fun, and friendly for all users.
+We just finished recruiting a 5th group of volunteers who will join veteran volunteers from 2011, 2012, 2013, & 2014.
+We recruit approximately 40 new volunteers each year to assist Denver Park Rangers in their duty to steward some of Denver’s most popular outdoor spaces.
 This year the Volunteer Courtesy Patrol will work in high-profile parks and trails including:

 - Trails: Cherry Creek Trail, South Platte Trail, Bear Creek Trail, & High Line Canal Trail